 All SARs must be made in writing to the school.
 If a parent is requesting this for a student over the age of 12, the student must also agree to the request.
 The school provides a form for such requests that is designed to collect the information needed to identify the data you are requesting.
-Please request the form from the Data Protection Lead and then complete it and send it, with the appropriate identification documents, either by post to the Data Protection Lead, Aylesbury High School, Walton Road, Bucks.
+If you would like to submit the request using this form, please request the form from the Data Protection Lead and then complete it and send it, with the appropriate identification documents, either by post to the Data Protection Lead, Aylesbury High School, Walton Road, Bucks.
 HP21 7SX, or by email to DPL@ahs.bucks.sch.uk.
 If you would prefer, you can bring original identification documents to reception in person.
 The school does not charge for this service.